how to build a low-code MVP

 Higher efficiency

-No-code and low-code platforms offer ready-made tools, reusable code, pre-built connectors for integrations, and templates for various development scenarios.
+Additionally, such platforms offer ready-made tools, reusable code, pre-built connectors for integrations, and templates for various development scenarios.
 Some solutions come with in-depth analytics, monitoring, and A/B testing features to optimize system performance.
-Plus, they support integrations with third-party services.
-And did we mention that low-code platforms are compliant with various industry standards off-the-shelf?

 Reduced cost